blockcypher/bcwallet/README.md

 **Q: There are a hundred wallets out there, what makes bcwallet unique?**

 A: bcwallet is:
-- Concise and easy to audit.
+- *Concise and easy to audit*.
 Does not use the file system.
-- Hard to mess up.
+- *Hard to mess up*.
 As long as you don't give away or lose your master private key, everything else is simple.
 Guard your master private key however you like.
-- Nearly trustless.
-See below for details.
+- *Trustless*.
+See below for specific details.
-- Powerful.
-Supports offline transaction signing, multiple crypto-currencies, automatically adjusts transaction fees for current market conditions, allows user to specify number of blocks until a transaction will (likely) confirm, adds user entropy on key generation in case of a compromised CSPRNG, and more.
+- *Powerful*.
+Supports offline transaction signing, multiple crypto-currencies, automatically adjusting transaction fees (for current market conditions), allows user to specify number of blocks until a transaction will (likely) confirm, adds user entropy on key generation in case of a compromised CSPRNG, and more.

 **Q: Why is an HD wallet important?**